vippsas/vipps-login-wordpress/README.md

 ### Fully integrated with WooCommerce

 Allows login and registration on your account pages, cart, checkout and via shortcodes.
-Addresses automatically synchronized with Vipps on login.
+Addresses automatically synchronized with Vipps or MobilePay on login.

 ### No need for usernames and passwords